MaxxKalashnikov/StudDev/README.md

 Attention!
 Very raw product!

 This was my first big project on C#.
 It is the managing application for university called "StudDec".
-The idea was to creat a desktop application which would help teachers and administration stuff to deal with all information of students (name, ID, date of birth, adress, etc.).
+The idea was to create a desktop application which would help teachers and administration stuff to deal with all information of students (name, ID, date of birth, adress, etc.).
 I made a big work dealing with all databases and local server.
 I added many features which allow the user to work with database tables, add them, change them and other necessary operations.